CryptoSys PKI Toolkit Manual

 X509_ReadStringFromFile

-X509_ReadStringFromFile creates a base64 string of a X.509 certificate file.
+Creates a base64 string of an X.509 certificate file.

 Public Declare Function X509_ReadStringFromFile Lib "diCrPKI.dll" (ByVal strOutput As String, ByVal nOutChars As Long, ByVal strCertFile As String, ByVal nOptions As Long) As Long